 Dredging can also reduce sediments.
 However it is expensive and not complete.
 Many times the loose organic sediment is suspended in the water column during dredging, only to settle out again after dredging is complete.
 Dredging will also not prevent muck from returning in the future.

 The CLEAN-FLO process oxygenates the pore water in the sediments and rids the bottom of toxic gases in water bodies loaded with organic sediment.
 Then beneficial microbes can live and feed on the muck.
 Organic sediment begins to disappear.
-Learn more about our laminar flow inversion oxygenation and bioaugmentation.
+Learn more about our laminar flow inversion oxygenation.

 Our fresh water sources are under attack in so many different ways.
 Reported occurrences of Naegleria fowleri are also on the rise as water quality worsens.
 Maybe it is time to reduce the risk.